custommonkey/functionary/readme.md

 // res5: Int = 4
 ```

+You can also compose mock functions using the combineAll method, which takes a sequence of mock functions and combines them into a single mock function.
+For example:

 ```scala
 val list = combineAll((1 to 4).map { i => expects(i).returns(i * 2) })
 // list: functionary.MockFunction1[Int, Int] = (((mock function expects 1 and returns 2) or (mock function expects 2 and returns 4)) or (mock function expects 3 and returns 6)) or (mock function expects 4 and returns 8)